 Thanks to all who tuned in for my turn in the anchor chair on America's Number One cable show - and, with that, welcome to our regularly scheduled audio Ovaltine twenty minutes before you lower your lamp: it's Episode Sixteen of our summer diversion by Jack London, Burning Daylight.

 Thank you for your kind comments about this and other SteynOnline features.
 We love our First Day Mark Steyn Club members, and we love those members who only joined last week, but we have a special place for prodigal sons who wander away and then return.
-Eric writes the Volunteer State:
+Eric writes from the Volunteer State:

 Mark: my apologies from the hills of Tennessee!